AARWR Women's Caucus

 American Academy of Religion, Western Region

+The AAR Western Region Women’s Caucus event is free and welcomes people of goodwill of all genders to participate in this restorative work.
+Registration will be available at the door, but RSVP by March 17 would be much appreciated.
 Please RSVP to Sarah Robinson-Bertoni.
-The AAR Western Region Women’s Caucus event is free and welcomes people of all genders to participate in this restorative work.
-Registration will be available at the door, but RSVP by March 11 is much appreciated.

 AARWR Women's Caucus Mission